Jaan Puidet

-Jaan Puidet (born 4 January 1992) is an Estonian professional basketball player for Real Valladolid of the Spanish LEB Oro.
+Jaan Puidet (born 4 January 1992) is an Estonian professional basketball player for TalTech of the Estonian–Latvian Basketball League.
 He is a 6 ft 3 in tall shooting guard.
-He also represents the Estonia men's national basketball team internationally.
+He has also represented the Estonia men's national basketball team internationally.

 Professional career

 Estonia

 Jaan Puidet won the Best Young Player award in 2009.
 In 2011, he won the Korvpalli Meistriliiga title with Kalev/Cramo.
 From 2011 to 2015, Puidet played for another Estonian league team, TTÜ.